 Modeling the Right Behavior.
 Adult volunteers should adhere to the Girl Scout Promise and Law.
-When spending time with girls or representing Girl Scouts, do not consume alcohol, smoke, vape or use foul language.
+When around Girl Scouts, do not consume alcohol, smoke, vape or use foul language.
 Always obey the law, for example, by not talking on a phone or texting while driving.

 Drugs and alcohol.
-Volunteers and adults may not purchase, consume, possess or be under the influence of alcohol, illegal drugs/substances, prescription drugs, or over-thecounter medications which impair performance or judgment while participating in Girl Scout sanctioned activities, in the presence of Girl Scout members, while conducting Girl Scout business, or in Girl Scout branded clothing.
+Volunteers and adults may not purchase, consume, possess or be under the influence of alcohol, recreational drugs/substances, prescription drugs, or overthe- counter medications which impair performance or judgment while participating in Girl Scout-sanctioned activities, in the presence of Girl Scout members, while conducting Girl Scout business, or in Girl Scout branded clothing.
 Alcohol, or any substance which may impair one's judgment, must never be used by volunteers, adult members, or any other adult in the presence of a youth member, immediately prior to a Girl Scout activity with your troop.